 - Forgetting to move residents who have severe mental or mobility issues

-The nursing home or its employees fail to maintain the facility and its amenities safe when they are neglected in this way.
+Basic living needs are neglected when he nursing home or its employees fail to maintain the facility and keep its amenities safe.
+This can include:

 - Not maintaining a normal temperature in the nursing home

 - Failing to clean residents’ rooms or common spaces on a regular basis

 - Providing unsafe or inadequate food or water to residents

 When care personnel disregard residents’ personal hygiene, it can have a negative impact on their looks and health.
 In certain cases, poor cleanliness in nursing homes can be life-threatening.
 Personal hygiene neglect can include:

 - Not changing residents’ clothes on a regular basis

 - Failing to change soiled clothing or bedding

 - Improperly or infrequently bathing a senior

 - Failing to regularly check in on residents